Catalogue of

 Bunkering

-The Methanol Institute provides a map (see figure 6) with the large methanol bunker and storage facilities.
+The Methanol Institute provides a map (see ) with the large methanol bunker and storage facilities.
 Nonetheless, the current option for most coastal and inland ships will be the bunkering via truck.

 Economics